DominicTWHV/Bungeecord-Expansion-PRFork/README.md

 # Troubleshooting:

 **Known Issues:**
 1. If the parse command returns 0 and you know it is not actually 0, then you have a misconfiguration somewhere.
-Check if all the steps under [configurations](#configuration)
+Check if all the steps under [configurations](#configuration) are carried out correctly.
 2. If the placeholder is not parsing correctly, check if the expansion module is loaded.
 Either restart your backend server, or issue a `papi reload` command.

 # Building from source (Linux):